Ezhilarasi123/pills-remainder/README.md

 # Pills Reminder

 ## Overview
 **Pills Reminder** is a web application designed to help individuals who take regular medications stay on track with their schedules.
-In today’s fast-paced world, many people forget to take their medicines on time, which can lead to serious health complications.
-To address this issue, **Pills Reminder** offers timely reminders and notifications, ensuring users never miss their doses.
+In today’s fast-paced world, many people forget to take their medicines on time, which can lead to serious health complications.To address this issue, **Pills Reminder** offers timely reminders and notifications, ensuring users never miss their doses.

 Additionally, the website notifies users when it's time to refill their medications, making it easier to maintain a consistent supply.